iainbx/tournament-results/README.md

 (3 rows)
 ```
 To simulate a tournament with a random number of players and random match results, you can
-call the simTournament() function without any arguments.
+call the _simTournament()_ function without any arguments.
-So, to simulate 3 random tournaments, you could do something like this in the python interpreter
+So, to simulate 3 random tournaments, you could do something like this in the Python
+ interpreter.
 ```Python
 import tournament_test
 for x in range(3):
     tournament_test.simTournament()

 ```
-The simTournament() function will produce output similar to this.
+The _simTournament()_ function will produce output similar to this.
 ```
 INFO:root:Simulating a tournament with 36 players...
 INFO:root:Playing round 1